HIGHLIGHTS OF THE TOUR PACKAGE

 The trip starts in Wakayama and finishes in Wakayama.
 The area is served by Osaka’s Kansai International Airport (KIX).

 - 7-day Assistant guide service for Kumano Kodo pilgrimage.

 - 10 nights’ accommodation (single supplement applies).

-- All breakfasts, four lunches, eight evening meals. (indicated by a ✔on the itinerary)
+- All breakfasts, four lunches, nine evening meals. (indicated by a ✔on the itinerary)

 - All transportation (Taxi, Bus, Train) as stated in the itinerary between destinations in Japan, except for transportations during a complimentary tour on Day 1.

 - A private transportation from Wakayama to Koyasan on Day 2.

 - A private transportation from Nishinaka to South Totsukawa village on Day 5.